steven-exarcos/pass-documentation/developer-documentation/deposit-service/ds-assemblers.md

 Because packaging specifications generally have something to say about what resources are included where in the package, a Package Provider is loosely coupled to a package specification.
 For example, a Package Provider that placed custodial resources in the `<package root>/foo` directory would be incompatible with a BagIt packaging specification, which requires custodial resources to appear under `<package root>/data`.
-Similarly, if your Package Provider is to comport with a DSpace METS packaging scheme, it will need to produce a `<package root>/METS.xml` file with the required content.
+Similarly, if your Package Provider is to align with a DSpace METS packaging scheme, it will need to produce a `<package root>/METS.xml` file with the required content.
 Therefore, any `PackageProvider` implementation can be used with any `Assembler` implementation as long as the package specification shared between the two is not violated.